top of page

 The short shows Yzalú's journey as a rapper while being a physically disabled black woman from the outskirts of Sao Paulo discovering feminism and fighting racism through her music - with emphasis on the song "Mulheres Negras”, an anthem for many.

-- Selected by eight festivals between 2018 and 2019, among them: in-Edit Brazil, São Paulo International Short Film Festival (Curta Kinoforum), MIMO Festival and the french festival FIFH (Festival International Du Film Sur Le Handicap)
+• Selected by 8 festivals, such as in-Edit Brazil, São Paulo International Short Film Festival (Curta Kinoforum), MIMO Festival and Festival International Du Film Sur Le Handicap (2018-2019, Brazil and France)

-- Non-theatrical screenings with an audience of about 900 people, and debates with the protagonist
+• Non-theatrical screenings for about 900 people and debates with the protagonist (2019, Brazil)

-- Art show Decolonizing Realities, organized by YOUth ACT at Cinetol in Amsterdam
+• Art show Decolonizing Realities, by YOUth ACT at Cinetol, in Amsterdam (2021, Netherlands)

 Yzalú-cartaz.jpg